Equipment & Gadgets

 To record good quality photos

-Ensure the equipment functions throughout the holiday period - some lodges don't have mains power to re-charge batteries
+Ensure the equipment functions throughout the holiday period - some lodges don't have mains power or rely on solar power to re-charge batteries

 Ensure photos are backed-up - we've 'lost' a couple of memory cards over time